wp-plugins/list-related-attachments-widget/readme.txt

 1. Screen shot screenshot-1.png shows the available options of the `List Related Attachments` including widget title, count and type of attachments to display.

 == Changelog ==

+= 1.4 =
+* Options now allow to choose from the attachment title, caption or description as the text that is displayed in the attachment link.

 = 1.3 =
 * Expanded the options to include orderby and order... for *Ultimater Flexibility* -- yes, Ultimater is not a real word, but just go with it, OK?